BackEndByAlex/salaryscope-api/src/repositories/README.md

 ## salaryRecordInclude.js

 A shared Prisma `include` configuration used by every salary record query.
-Tells Prisma to always fetch the related job (with its category), employee country, company country, and company alongside each record, so resolvers never have to request them separately.
+Tells Prisma to always fetch the related job (with its category), employee country, company country, company, and city (with its country) alongside each record, so resolvers never have to request them separately.